kiesraad/electionmaps/README.md

 - [gdal](https://gdal.org/) ogr2ogr

 Note: this generates GeoJSON and <abbr title="Scalable Vector Graphics">SVG</abbr>.
-TopoJSON would compress this even better, since almost all paths are stored in two seperate polygons in the geo.json variant.
+TopoJSON would compress this even better, since almost all paths are stored in two seperate polygons in the GeoJSON variant.
 However our use cases only use GeoJSON and SVG.

 ## The procedure
 1. Download latest generalized municipality boundaries from CBS (in RDnew and <abbr title="World Geodetic System (WGS84)">WGS84</abbr> for testing / previewing results in tools like [geojson.io](https://geojson.io/)).